1. Chef Winston’s Modern Japanese example menu:

 What you can eat at the world’s best dégustations

 Want to know what kind of food you can expect at a dégustation?
-World-class chefs around the world are renowned for their tasting menus, and it’s a feature at almost every Michelin-starred restaurant.
-Here are just some exquisite meals you can get as part of a dégustation at the world’s top restaurants.
+World-class executive chefs around the world are renowned for their course tasting menus, and it’s a feature at almost every Michelin-starred restaurant.
+Here are just some exquisite meals you can get as part of a dégustation at the world’s best degustations restaurants.

 The concept of a dégustation, or tasting menu, dates way back to Ancient Greek times.
 In those days, it was common for royals at the Pantheon to feast on several smaller dishes in an attempt to appease the multitude of gods.
 It was thought that each Greek god had their own favourite dish, and one had to dine on each of those dishes in order to please them.
 The Ancient Romans were also known for their large degustation-style feasts, as the civilisation was known for its love of gluttony and indulgence.